-Approximately 55,064 acres have been identified for fee simple acquisition on the Choctawhatchee River and Holmes Creek, and 7,000 acres have been identified for possible less than fee acquisition on Holmes Creek.
+Approximately 55,064 acres have been identified for fee simple acquisition on the Choctawhatchee River and Holmes Creek, 7,000 acres have been identified for possible less than fee acquisition on Holmes Creek, and 855 acres have been identified for priority fee simple or less than fee simple acquisition.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
 The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.

-West Bay Buffer
+West Bay Buffer (Figure 3)